HEART SUTRA CHANTED IN SANSKRIT

 na vijnanam. na caksuh-srotra-ghrana-jihva-kaya-manamsi. na

-rupa-sabda-gandha-rasa-sprastavya-dharmah. na caksur-dhatur yavan
+rupa-sabda-gandha-rasa-sprastavya-dharmah. na caksur-dhatur yavan na

-manovijnana-dhatuh. na-avidya na-avidya-ksayo yavan na jaramaranam
+manovijnana-dhatuh. na-avidya na-avidya-ksayo yavan na jaramaranam na

-jara-marana-ksayo. na duhkha-samudaya-nirodha-marga. na jnanam,
+jara-marana-ksayo. na duhkha-samudaya-nirodha-marga. na jnanam, na

 praptir na-apraptih.